dalton-f/aoc-2024/README.md

 # Day 15:

 Relatively happy solving part 1 myself, with some adjustments and optimisations to move the boxes, keep coming across a weird bug with the direction offsets though.
 I struggled for a logn time as my x and y directions had to be reversed, for some reason

+Part 2 I can get as far as doubleing the input, but adding logic for all the checks and things isn't something I want to spend time on right now